-Author has written 5 stories for Land Before Time, Misc.
-Cartoons, Doctor Who, War of the Worlds, and Animals of Farthing Wood.
+Author has written 3 stories for Land Before Time, Doctor Who, and War of the Worlds.

 Projects in progress:

-Stories of a Snake: Adder's tales (a selection of short stories)
+Stories of a Snake: Adder's tales (dead - considering resurrection)

 Voyage Through Time: Character Profiles

-As a sign that I am now fully focused on completing this story, I have now added a list of characters.
+As a sign of my focus this story, I have now added a list of characters.
 Note: This may change over time.

 Soviet Characters (fictional)